 I'm Lorna & Austin W., the breeder behind Brewedstone Australian Shepherds located in Medina, OH.
 We are a small hobby kennel whose goal is to produce healthy, structurally correct Australian shepherds that are balanced in mind and body.
 Our dogs compete in many venues, but most importantly, excel at being loving family members.
-Our dogs live in the house and are our constant companions.
+Our dogs live in our house and are our constant companions.

 Q. & A. with Lorna & Austin